High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Introduction

-In this work, we present measurements of a transducer with high throughput, $\Thr = \eta B D$ exceeding 7~kHz, and noise performance close to input-referred added noise $\Nadd = 1$, expressed in units of photons, or photons per second per Hz of bandwidth, in upconversion ($\Naddup = 2.6$) as well as downconversion ($\Nadddown = 3$).
-While similar throughputs have been achieved in a device with quantum-enabled performance in upconversion~\cite{zhao2024quantum}, in downconversion, our device increases throughput by three orders of magnitude over the leading quantum demonstration~\cite{meesala2024non}, at the cost of a single order of magnitude worse noise performance.
-Our platform achieves such performance due to its robustness to strong optical pumping, as demonstrated in previous work~\cite{brubaker2022optomechanical}, as well as significant improvement to the electrical circuit that we show here.
+In this work, we present measurements of a transducer with high throughput $\Thr$ exceeding 7~kHz, and noise performance close to input-referred added noise $\Nadd = 1$, expressed in units of photons, or photons per second per Hz of bandwidth, in upconversion ($\Naddup = 2.6$) as well as downconversion ($\Nadddown = 3.6$).
+While similar throughputs have been achieved in a device with quantum-enabled performance in upconversion~\cite{zhao2024quantum}, in downconversion, our device increases throughput by nearly four orders of magnitude over previous work at the threshold of quantum-enabled performance~\cite{sahu2022quantum}.
+Our platform achieves such performance due to its robustness to strong optical pumping~\cite{brubaker2022optomechanical}, as well as significant improvement to the electrical circuit that we show here.

-As transducers push the boundaries of both lower noise and higher throughput, it is important to understand the impacts of each of these two parameters in quantum networks, beyond the requirement $\Nadd<1$.
-We approach this analysis by mathematically integrating the quantum channel capacity, in the case of transducers with spectrally flat, thermal input-referred added noise, and find an expression that assesses transducer utility using noise and throughput.